Replacement Filters

 • The rate at which the chemical is being evaporated and the concentration of chemical vapors within the enclosure will likewise impact the efficiency with the higher evaporation and concentration having a negative impact on efficiency.

-Activated carbon filters are not recommended for use:
+Activated carbon filters are not recommended for use where:

-• Where very large quantities of contaminates are produced, such as in acid digestions or evaporation of solvents to dryness.
+• Very large quantities of contaminants are produced, such as in acid digestions or evaporation of solvents to dryness.

 WARNING